 In the end (pun intended) the doctor confirmed what I have been fearing for over a month… I had a slipped disc in my lower back.
 To be fair it could’ve been much worse.
-This painful episode could have occurred while traveling in the middle of nowhere – miles from the comforts of a Doctor that looked like my brother.
+This painful episode could have occurred while travelling in the middle of nowhere – miles from the comforts of a Doctor that looked like my brother.
 That said, the timing is not great.
 Backpacking and a bad back is not an ideal combo.
-With under three weeks to my around the world trip I was left wondering – how the fuck do you travel with back pain?
-How can I have a trip backpacking and a bad back?
+With under three weeks to my around the world trip, I was left wondering – how the [email protected] do you travel with back pain?

 I was broken.

 Mentally and physically.
 This trip was the only thing I was looking forward to and now, in my mind, it wasn’t happening.
 My day job has been causing me unneeded stress for months – not because I’m overwhelmed with work, the exact opposite.
 There are uncertainty and unrest at my job and it had gotten to the point where I had told myself I just need to make it to February.
 I just need to go on this trip.
 And now this…